fixsys-max/loan_predictor/README.md

 For directly run streamlit locally in the repo root folder as follows:

+<text style="color: orange; background-color: black">Warning: The requirements.txt file was created for Python 3.12.3.
+If you have a different version of Python or encounter errors during installation, install the required modules manually.</text>

 #### Linux:
 ```shell
 $ python3 -m venv venv